jonas-eberle/geoportal/framework/static/lib/geoss/README.txt

 This is sample site that uses Geoss Search Widget.
-The widget is in its very early development phase and now it is just able to generate simple result list without any interface interactions.
+The widget is in its very early development phase and now it is just able to generate simple result list with buttons but without any interaction with map.

 *** Prerequisites ***